Manoranjitham61217/Personality_Finder/README.md

 This system can be used in multiple real-world applications such as:

--HR Screening to understand candidates' behavior patterns -Chatbot Personalization for tailoring conversations -Educational Tools to recommend learning styles
+- HR Screening to understand candidates' behavior patterns
+- Chatbot Personalization for tailoring conversations
+- Educational Tools to recommend learning styles
--Game Character Personalization based on user traits -Research & Behavioral Analytics for psychology studies
+- Game Character Personalization based on user traits
+- Research & Behavioral Analytics for psychology studies

 ## 🚀 Future Enhancements
 Planned improvements for system expansion:
--Add Advanced Models (Decision Trees, Random Forest, or Deep Learning) -Use Real-World Personality Datasets (MBTI, Big Five, etc.)
+- Add Advanced Models (Decision Trees, Random Forest, or Deep Learning)
+- Use Real-World Personality Datasets (MBTI, Big Five, etc.)
--Build a User-Friendly Interface for Inputs
+- Build a User-Friendly Interface for Inputs
--Develop a Mobile App Version
+- Develop a Mobile App Version

 ---
 ## 🖼️ Project Preview